malinowskij/BlogIT/README.md

 # BlogIT
-Simple blog about IT.
+Simple responsive blog about IT.
 I used Spring Framework, Spring Boot, Hibernate, Thymeleaf, Bootstrap, MySQL local database.

 ## Getting Started
 If you want deploy app in your localhost, you have to specify Database url, password and username.
 I used MySQL, but you can